Dining in and around Swansea

 Food further afield

-In Bicheno you will find our favourite stops for gourmet grazing treats - Pasinis for their excellent providore section, and our lovely butcher Rob Breier for his outstanding smoked fish and meats and imported cheeses.
+In Bicheno you will find our favourite stops for gourmet grazing treats - Pasinis for their excellent providore section.
 Pasinis is also an excellent lunch and dinner spot if you're planning to wait for penguins!

 If you're heading into Freycinet, plan a visit to Freycinet Marine Farm for fresh oysters, mussels and crayfish (in season).
 Off Dolphin Sands road at the top of the bay you'll also find Melshell Oysters for a mouthwatering farmgate, shuck your own, experience.
 Ask us for directions.